-As a result of recent federal legislation (Asbestos Hazard Emergency Response Act - AHERA), each primary and secondary school in the nation is required to complete a stringent inspection for asbestos and to develop a plan of management for all asbestos-containing building materials.
+As a result of recent federal legislation (Asbestos Hazard Emergency Response Act - AHERA), each primary and sec-ondary school in the nation is required to complete a strinondary scrool in the nation is required to complete a surni-gent inspection for asbestos and to develop a plan of man-agement for all asbestos-containing building materials.
 Stockbridge Public School District has a goal to be in full compliance with this law and is following the spirit, as well as, the letter of the law.
-As a matter of policy, the district shall continue to maintain a safe and healthful environment for our community's youth and employees.
+As a matter of policy, the district shall continue to maintain a safe and healthful environment for our computity's with and employees.